exactly-once/workshop/model-checking/README.md

 ```
 ## Exercise 5

 Let's remove the atomicity between database updates and sending outgoing messages.
-We want to keep current properites but remove the atomicity between database updates and sending out messages:
+We want to keep current properties but remove the atomicity between database updates and sending out messages:
  * First, we will make a change to the specification to model that eventually (possibly after many retires) any message gets processed.
  * Add `Fails(c)` definition just after `CONSTANTS` definition.